souperdoupe/crunkbong/configs/firefox/README.md

 browserleaks.com/webrtc

 Note that most of the values reported by these websies can be altered or spoofed in about:config (prefs.js values).
+You can compare the values reported by a default firefox install with those reported after using this customized prefs.js file.

 ### WIP
 I'm looking at writing a script that only replaces significant lines.
 I could probably implement this whole thing as an add-on, but I lack the expertise; also, note that Mozilla is making significant changes to the way it handles add-ons, whereas simply reading values from prefs.js, a mere file, hasn't changed much in nature.